-After we start anything, we are in it.
+After we start anything, we are "in" it.
 We experience it almost every day (or at least frequently), and we have a bidirectional relationship with it.
 A “bidirectional relationship” means that we do whatever we do with our something-we-started, and then there is a consequence, so we respond.
 We do whatever we do with our something, and we learn new info as a result, so our thoughts or conceptualization related to our something change.
 We influence the something we are involved with, and that something influences how we continue to interact with it.
 I’m characterizing these aforementioned kinds of interactions as a bidirectional relationship, since influences go both ways.
-When we are “in” something, experiencing it regularly and interacting with it, inundated by it, it is easy to lose that perspective we had at the beginning.
+When we are “in” something, experiencing it regularly and interacting with it, even inundated by it sometimes, it is easy to lose that perspective we had at the beginning.
 It is very easy to lose objectivity.
 We are pushed and pulled by the experience.
 This is not good or bad, it just is.
 Without `truly engaging with what we are involved in, we wouldn’t learn, we wouldn’t improve, we wouldn’t make progress, we wouldn’t revise, and we wouldn’t have the emotional rewards.

 At the same time, when we are “in” something, especially if we experience intense emotions or are unfamiliar with aspects of whatever we are “in,” we are vulnerable to losing sight of the big picture—why we started and what we want from it.
 It’s easy to get lost when we are finding our way in an unfamiliar maze or lose perspective when we are affected by deep feelings.
 For instance, with starting a life coaching business, I know psychology extremely well and am a skilled helper, so the work of helping people to create meaningful change in their lives is smooth sailing.
 It’s what I love.
 The business aspect of starting a business is foreign territory.
 I never even had a business 100 course.
 I am learning as I go, using the resources I find, experimenting, consulting with others who have business experience, watching webinars, etc.